Frequently Asked Questions: Margery C Ramsay Scholarship

 Is the selection panel looking for applications on a particular theme or topic this year?

-Many previous recipients have used the scholarship to fund an overseas study tour or secondment.
+Many of the previous recipients have used the scholarship to fund an overseas study tour or secondment.
 I cannot spend an extended time away from home due to family commitments.
 Can I still apply for a scholarship?

-Yes, there are many options for developing a locally-based scholarship program.
+Yes, there are many options for developing a locally based scholarship program.
 Applications are assessed on individual merit and there is no preference given to overseas activities.
-Local activities might include: a research project within your own library service or another organisation; a secondment or work exchange with another Victorian library service; further study in librarianship, leadership, management or a specialist field; a shorter visit or study tour within Australia; or a combination of several activities.
+Local activities might include a research project within your own library service or another organisation; a secondment or work exchange with another Victorian library service; further study in librarianship, leadership, management or a specialist field; a shorter visit or study tour within Australia; or a combination of several activities.
 You could also consider collaborating with others on a joint application.

 Can I apply for a scholarship to fund my studies at university or TAFE?

 Undertaking a university or TAFE program or a short course is a valid use of scholarship funds.
 However, as your proposed scholarship program must demonstrate benefits to the Victorian library sector, your application is more likely to be successful if formal study is undertaken as part of a broader program of work.